MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 utcNow('D')
 ```

-And returns this result: `"Sunday, April 15, 2018"`
+And returns the result `"Sunday, April 15, 2018"`

 <a name="where"></a>